-Highlights From the February 2017 Farm Income Forecast
+Highlights from the August 2023 Farm Income Forecast

-Median Income of Farm Operator Households Expected to Rise 3 Percent in 2017
+Median Income of Farm Operator Households Forecast to Increase Nominally, Decrease After Inflation, in 2023

 - Charts and Maps About Your State, Charts and Maps of U.S. Farm Sector Balance Sheet Data, and Charts and Maps of U.S. Farm Income Statement Data for farm sector data visualizations.